-Amnesia refers to the loss of memories, such as facts, information and experiences.
-Though forgetting your identity is a common plot device in movies and television, that's not generally the case in real-life amnesia.
+Amnesia refers to the loss of memories, including facts, information and experiences.
+Movies and television tend to depict amnesia as forgetting your identity, but that's not generally the case in real life.

 Amnesia can be caused by damage to areas of the brain that are vital for memory processing.
-Unlike a temporary episode of memory loss (transient global amnesia), amnesia can be permanent.
+Unlike a temporary episode of memory loss, called transient global amnesia, amnesia can be permanent.

-There's no specific treatment for amnesia, but techniques for enhancing memory and psychological support can help people with amnesia and their families cope.
+There's no specific treatment for amnesia, but treatment can be directed at the underlying cause.
+Tips to help enhance memory and get support can help people with amnesia and their families cope.

 Products & Services